Nebraska City, Nebraska

 Social demographics of the state

-In terms of religious values, 39% of Nebraska's population regularly attend some form of service and there are in total 2,860 different congregations.
+In terms of religious values, 39% of Nebraska’s population regularly attend some form of service and there are in total 2,860 different congregations.
 The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%, with the most common Christian denominations consisting of Evangelical Protestant-25%, Mainline Protestant-24%, and Historically Black Protestant-2%.
 In Nebraska there are 147 masonic lodges.
-The median age in the state is 37, and 28% of the population is over the age of 55.
-In the last presidential election 34% of Nebraska residents voted Democrat and 59% voted Republican.
+During the latest presidential election, 59% voted for the Republican candidate while 34% voted for the Democratic candidate.
+In Nebraska, 28% of the population is over the age of 55.
+The median age in the state is 37.
 The state of Nebraska ranks 26th in the country for diversity.

 State-wide weather information